snap

 3. An attempt to seize, bite, attack, or grab.

-4. The act of making a snapping sound by pressing the thumb and an opposing finger of the same hand together and suddenly releasing the grip so that the finger hits against the palm.
+4. The act of snapping the fingers; making a sound by pressing a finger against the thumb and suddenly releasing to strike the hand.

 5. A fastening device that makes a snapping sound when used.